KaiserTim/diffusion_toy/README.md

-# A 2D toy example for Diffusion Guidance
+# A 2D toy example for Diffusion Models

-This repository provides the full framework for the simulation of Diffusion Guidance in 2D as detailed in [The Unreasonable Effectiveness of Guidance for Diffusion Models](https://arxiv.org/abs/2411.10257).

-## Setup
+### Setup
-Ensure you have the following packages installed in your current environment and start exploring the notebook `toy_example.ipynb`.
+Ensure you have the following packages installed in your current environment and start exploring the notebooks.

 Requirements:
 - Numpy
 - Matplotlib
 - tqdm

+## Diffusion guidance

+This section provides the full framework for the simulation of Diffusion Guidance in 2D as detailed in [The Unreasonable Effectiveness of Guidance for Diffusion Models](https://arxiv.org/abs/2411.10257).

+## Generalization

+To come.